chiraag-kala/AirlinePerceptualMap-Python/README.md

 # Using Airline Tweets to create a perceptual map of the US Airline Market.

 **Project Description** - **This is a marketing analytics project that helps answer the following questions: how do US travelers perceive different domestic airlines?
-Do certain airlines have better brand perception than others?** In this project, a dataset with tweets about domestic US airlines from February 2015 is used to create a perceptual map of the US Airline Market, which can be used to understand how US domestic travelers perceive different airlines.
+Do certain airlines have better brand perception than others?** In this project, a dataset with tweets about domestic US airlines from February 2015 is used to create a perceptual map of the US Airline Market, which can be used to understand how US domestic travelers perceived different airlines in 2015.

 **Steps Taken for this Analysis**: